ganrad/aks-aspnet-sqldb-rest/README.md

 5. Build and run the Claims API with Docker for Linux containers.

-    In the SSH terminal window where you started the application (dotnet run), press Control-C to exit out of the command.
-Follow the instructions in the command snippet below.
+    In the SSH terminal window where you started the application (dotnet run), press Control-C to exit the program and return to the terminal prompt (`$`).
+Then execute the instructions (see below) in this terminal window.
     ```
-    # Make sure you are in the Claims API source code directory
+    # Make sure you are in the Claims API source code directory.
+If not switch ($ cd ...).
     $ pwd
     /home/labuser/git-repos/aks-aspnet-sqldb-rest
     #